hnvy/day-ploy/README.md

 # Changelog
 - 23/08/2022
   - The program now adds the number of daily work hours to `time.txt`.
 This means that the program will now remember the number of work hours.
+I wanted to avoid the use of another text file, but, unfortunately, this turned out to be the easiest way.
+If you have another idea, let me know!
 - 09/08/2022
   - File validation added.
 - 06/08/2022